nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * Setup python, pip and venv in Ubuntu inside WSL
 * Setup multiple python versions using deadsnakes ppa
 * Run python and install packages in WSL (Windows Subsystem for Linux)
+* Setup virtual environments for python projects in WSL Ubuntu
 * Visual Studio Code (VS Code) support for WSL
-* Set up virtual environments for python projects in WSL Ubuntu
 * `update-alternatives` command for aliasing python version with `python` command

 ## What is WSL